 A dg class is a fun, information packed event, that really helps people make changes.
-Sophie has been presenting classes around NZ for well over a decade.
+Sophie has been presenting classes around NZ for well over 15 years.

-What happens in a destitute gourmet (dg) class/demonstration?
+What happens in a destitute gourmet (dg) event - class/demonstration?

 How many people can attend?

 A demonstration takes approximately 21⁄2 hours.
-We start at 7pm sharp and finish around 9.30-10pm so people can eat and chat before they leave.
-Sophie will arrive 1-2 hours before the start of the class to set up and do pre- class food preparation with the kitchen helpers.
+We start at 7pm sharp and finish around 9.30-10pm so people can chat before they leave.
+Sophie will arrive 1-2 hours before the start of the class to set up, do pre- class food preparation with the kitchen helpers.

 What do I need to supply?

-Sophie requires two helpers in the kitchen from when she arrives until the end of the demonstration – preferably adults, but no cooking skills are required, just a willingness to assist with prep and do lots of dishes.
-Four people are needed to pass around platters etc and to help clean up after the presentation.
-You will also need to supply 10-15 old tea towels.
-Your guests will need two side plates and two forks each, disposables are fine.
+- Two helpers in the kitchen from when Sophie arrives until the end of the demonstration – preferably adults, No cooking skills are required, just a willingness to assist with prep and do lots of dishes.